Infidelity: Gender differences

 In her meta-analysis, Harris raises the question of whether forced choice questionnaires actually measure what they purport: jealousy itself and evidence that differences in jealousy arise from innate mechanisms.
 Her meta-analysis reveals that sex-differences are almost exclusively found in forced-choice studies.
 According to Harris, a meta-analysis of multiple types of studies should indicate a convergence of evidence and multiple operationalizations.
 This is not the case, which raises the question as to the validity of forced-choice studies.
 DeSteno and Bartlett (2002) further support this argument by providing evidence which indicates that significant results of forced-choice studies may actually be an artifact of measurement; this finding would invalidate many of the claims made by those "in favor" of an "innate" sex difference.
 Even those "in favor" of sex-differences admit that certain lines of research, such as homicide studies, suggest against the possibility of sex-differences.

 These inconsistent results have led researchers to propose novel theories that attempt to explain the sex differences observed in certain studies.
 One theory that has been hypothesized to explain why men and women both report more distress to emotional infidelity than sexual infidelity is borrowed from childhood attachment theories.
 Studies have found that attachment styles of adults are consistent with their self-reported relationship histories.
 For example, more men are reported to have an insecure, dismissing avoidant attachment style; where these "individuals often attempt to minimize or constrict emotional experience, deny needs for intimacy, are highly invested in autonomy, and are more sexually promiscuous than individuals who have other attachment styles".
 Levy and Kelly (2010) tested this theory and found that adult attachment styles strongly correlate to which type of infidelity elicited more jealousy.
 Individuals who have secure attachment styles often report that emotional infidelity is more upsetting whereas dismissing attachment styles were more likely to find sexual infidelity more upsetting.
-Their study did report that men in general were more likely than women to report sexual infidelity as more distressing, however this could be related to more men having a dismissing attachment style.The authors propose that a social mechanism may be responsible for the observed results.
-In other words, replicable sex differences in emotion and sexual jealousy could be a function of a social function.
+Their study did report that men in general were more likely than women to report sexual infidelity as more distressing, however this could be related to more men having a dismissing attachment style.
+The authors propose that a social mechanism may be responsible for these results.
 Similar studies focusing on the masculinization and feminization by society also argue for a social explanation, while discounting an evolutionary explanation.

 A 2015 study found a correlation between AVPR1A expression and predisposition to extrapair mating in women but not in men.